 Next, we’ll outline key strategies for maximizing your firm’s local SEO presence.

-Add a Map to Your Site
+Add a Map to Your Website

 Again, the more information you can provide to Google, the better.